wildfly/quickstart/helloworld-mutual-ssl-secured/README.md

 2. At the bottom of the page, click on the 'Show advanced settings...' link.
 3. Find the section 'HTTPS/SSL' and click on the 'Manage certificates...' button.
 4. In the 'Certificate manager' dialog box, choose the 'Your Certificates' tab and click the 'Import' button.
 5. Select the `clientCert.p12` file.
-You will be prompted to enter the  password: `keypassword`.
+You will be prompted to enter the  password: `secret`.
 6. The certificate is now installed in the Google Chrome browser.

 #### Import the Certificate into Mozilla Firefox